 I have a degree in modern history from Pembroke College, Oxford and history continues to be a hobby of mine.
 So it made sense to combine my interest in history with my professional interest in computer games.

 This is a transcript of a speech I gave on the history of computer games at the Game Developers Conference Europe in the summer of 2001.
 It is also the basis of this infographic I helped to create for Wired.

 I originally published this article on my own website, Stibbe.net, and I have lightly updated it for republication as a single post here on GeekBoss.

 Introduction to the history of computer games

 I want to see where today’s genres came from and to look for anything that can help us make better games today.

-To get ready, I replayed all the games and tried to find out how they were made.
+To get ready, I replayed all the games.
 They’re all available free on the Internet: just follow the links on the following pages.

 Although I’ve tried to use my historical training and my practical experience as a journalist, the list and the treatment are still highly subjective.
 This is because all the games have influenced me personally at different times in my life.
 To this extent, it is also a brief history of Matthew Stibbe.

 Do you remember how old you were when you first saw this screen?
 In my case, I was six and, since my father didn’t want a TV, I had to go to a friends house to play it.